MatterMiners/matterminers.github.io/README.md

-# MineralMining.github.io
+# matterminers.github.io
-Website for the MineralMining projects
+Website for the MatterMiners projects